top of page

 KEY INSIGHTS FROM RESEARCH

-Operators often discovered temperature breaches too late to intervene.
+1. Operators consistently discovered temperature breaches too late to intervene; the system was informing rather than enabling action.

-Users struggled to quickly interpret raw temperature data.
+2. Users struggled to interpret raw temperature data quickly enough to make real-time decisions.

-Hardware interfaces needed to be glanceable and readable in field environments.
+5. Hardware interfaces needed to be glanceable and legible in field environments, not just on desktops.

 How Might We

-To address the problem holistically, I approached the solution as a connected system rather than isolated screens.
+To address the problem holistically, the solution was approached as a connected system rather than a collection of isolated screens.
 The platform needed to support three layers of interaction:

-Users needed instant clarity about what was happening across all tracked assets.
-I designed dashboard views that surface key environmental readings, device health, and status summaries so users can understand system conditions at a glance.
+Operators needed instant clarity about what was happening across all tracked assets.
+The dashboard was structured to surface key environmental readings, device health, and status summaries so operators could understand the full system state at a glance without navigating across multiple screens.

-Since the system includes hardware devices used in the field, I collaborated with embedded engineers to design the on-device interface.
-This ensured essential readings were visible directly on the device and readable in real-world environments.
+Since the system includes field-deployed hardware devices, close collaboration with embedded engineers was required to design the on-device interface, ensuring critical readings were visible and readable in real-world environments and consistent with the digital dashboard.

 SOLUTIONS